hssahan/ludumdarefifty/Readme.md

-# Delay the inevitable deforestation - Ludum Dare 50
+# Delay the inevitable deforestation - Ludum Dare 50 Compo entry

 Protect the plant and let it grow into a big beautiful tree.